Falco90/p2p-agent/README.md

 - an independent Spring Boot application instance (representing an independent machine in the real world)
 - connected to its own AXL node (p2p messaging)
 - identified via an ENS subdomain on Ethereum Sepolia
-- capable of reasoning via an LLM (LangChain4j)
+- capable of reasoning via an LLM (the LangChain4j Java library)

 ---
 ## How it works